-In addition to the red clothing which symbolzses Maasai culture and is believed to ward off wild animals, the Maasai are also known for their colorful beaded necklaces, bracelets and other jewelry.
-The beaded jewelry worn by men and women is so much more than a fashion piece.
-Every color and design carries meaning and wearing the jewelry is a way to represent social status, age, resilience and more.
-Traditionally, people with higher social status will wear more colorful and elaborately designed pieces.
-The jewelry is made from a range of natural materials like wood, bone and metals and glass.
+In addition to the red clothing which symbolises Maasai culture and is believed to ward off wild animals, the Maasai are also known for their colourful beaded necklaces, bracelets and other jewellery.
+The beaded jewellery worn by men and women is so much more than a fashion piece.
+Every colour and design carries meaning and wearing the jewellery is a way to represent social status, age, resilience and more.
+Traditionally, people with higher social status will wear more colourful and elaborately designed pieces.
+The jewellery is made from a range of natural materials like wood, bone and metals and glass.
 Since European settlement, beads have also become an important source of income for the Maasai.

 The Maasai's diet revolves around their beloved cattle.
 They eat cow meat and drink milk, and sometimes also the blood which is mixed with milk for ritual or celebratory drink, or given to sick people to help them heal.
 They also eat lamb, bulls and oxen on special occasions.
 Honey, bark, herbs and a small number of root vegetables are also part of the Maasai diet, as well as ugali which is a traditional Kenyan dish made from ground white corn.
 The Maasai use the animal skins and hides for textiles and the dung for building purposes, so nothing goes to waste.

 What language do the Maasai speak?